 Dr. Amanda Kamminga – Medical Director

 The primary responsibility of the Medical Director role is to provide leadership within the FHT related to quality of care, access to care and efficiency of care delivery.
 In this role Dr. Kamminga collaborates with the Executive Director and all members of the inter-disciplinary team to provide leadership regarding Access of Care, Clinical Coverage and Support, Quality and Risk Management, as well as representing the organization at various local and regional tables.
-Dr. Kamminga is also currently a practicing physician at the Riverview Medical Group – Lower Level.
+Dr. Kamminga is also currently a practicing physician at the Limestone Medical Group.

 Niharika Kumar – EMR/IT Specialist